 However, I will use the Polygonal Lasso Tool to complete this task.

 To do so, hover your mouse to the Lasso Tool icon placed in the tools panel and keep on holding the mouse until a drop-down menu appears.
 From the menu, select the Polygonal Lasso Tool.

-While outlining the top of the house area, you need to be more precise with the selection, especially the top portion of the chimney area, where it comes in full contact with the sky.
-The tone and color of the chimney and sky are quite similar so that you will face problems to outline.
+While outlining the top of the house area, you need to be more precise with the selection, especially the top portion of the chimney area, where it comes in complete contact with the sky.
+Unfortunately, the tone and color of the chimney and sky are quite similar, so that you will face problems with outlining.

-So, while outlining the chimney area, be very careful with the selection.
+So, while outlining the chimney area, be careful with the selection.

-Step 07: Adding Layer Mask for Replace Sky Using Photoshop
+Step 07: Adding Layer Mask for Replace Sky in Photoshop

-Now the protected area is selected, and we will convert it to a Layer Mask.
-The Layer Mask icon is placed at the bottom of the Layer Panel.
+The protected area is selected, and we will convert it to a Layer Mask.
+Finally, the Layer Mask icon is placed at the bottom of the Layer Panel.